 On September 15, 2014, Motorola invested \$10.0 million to purchase 500,000 Class B Units of the Company's subsidiary, PDV Spectrum Holding Company, LLC (at a price equal to \$20.00 per unit).
 The Company owns 100% of the Class A Units in this subsidiary.
 Motorola has the right at any time to convert its 500,000 Class B Units into 500,000 shares of the Company's common stock.
 The Company also has the right to force Motorola's conversion of these Class B Units into shares of its common stock at its election.
 Motorola is not entitled to any assets, profits or distributions from the operations of the subsidiary.
-In addition, Motorola's conversion ratio from Class B Units to shares of the Company's common stock is fixed on a one-for-one basis, and is not dependent on the performance or valuation of either the Company's common stock.
+In addition, Motorola's conversion ratio from Class B Units to shares of the Company's common stock is fixed on a one-for-one basis, and is not dependent on the performance or valuation of either the Company or the subsidiary.
+The Class B Units have no redemption or call provisions and can only be converted into shares of the Company's common stock.
 Management has determined that this investment does not meet the criteria for temporary equity or non-controlling interest due to the limited rights that Motorola has as a holder of Class B Units, and accordingly has presented this investment as part of its permanent equity within Additional Paid-in Capital in the accompanying consolidated financial statements.

-11. Contingencies
+10. Contingencies